- Blog/

 The internet changed consumer behaviors forever (and continues to do so) which rendered its business model obsolete.

 There was a time (pre-internet) when we love watching movies we missed from the theaters without breaking the bank.
 Blockbuster solves that.
-Now with the internet in our homes, we think Blockbuster making us go to a shop to browse and rent a DVD is very inconvenient.
+Now with the internet in our homes, Blockbuster making us go to a shop to browse and rent a DVD now feels inconvenient.

 There was a new pain point, and Blockbuster was too late to solve that.